 The US category language does not contain the Hidden Champion sort.
 US procurement runs a US-named category sort.
 US private capital runs a peer-reference and outcome sort.
 US trade press runs a US-installed-base sort.
 A firm that is dominant in a DACH-named niche but does not sit inside a US-named category has no place to land in any of those three US sorts.
 The dominance is intact.
 The category anchor is missing.
 Per the Deutsche Bundesbank export statistics and Germany Trade & Invest data, German Mittelstand firms collectively account for roughly 60% of German exports, and the Hidden Champion subset carries a disproportionate share.
 The export data is solid.
 The US category language is not.

 Stage two: re-anchor the dominance data.
 Keep the Bundesbank export-share data, the global niche position, the multi-decade reference base.
 Re-order the proof so the US category claim opens and the dominance evidence supports.
-Convert academic-style citations (Simon, Roland Berger, DIHK) into outcome-led case studies in US format: customer name, quantified outcome, the engineering as supporting proof.
+Convert academic-style references (Simon, Roland Berger, DIHK) into outcome-led case studies in US format: customer name, quantified outcome, the engineering as supporting proof.
 Where US installs do not yet exist, structure the European installs in US category language and signal the US build plan openly.

 | Before rebuild (DACH category claim) | After rebuild (US category claim) |